Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 ## Investigation 1: Downloading Installation Media

+In this investigation, you will be downloading your Windows OS installation media by logging into your Seneca-based Azure account.
+You will also be generating your personal serial keys.

 1. Navigate to the Microsoft Azure site: portal.azure.com
 2. Use your Seneca e-mail address and password to login.
 3. Once on the main Azure page, look for the Search bar at the top of the page.